survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## Conclusion

-Webpack provides multiple ways to setup loaders but sticking with `use` is enough in webpack 4.
+Webpack provides multiple ways to setup loaders but sticking with `use` is enough starting from webpack 4.
 Be careful with loader ordering, as it's a common source of problems.

 To recap:

 - **Loaders** allow you determine what should happen when webpack's module resolution mechanism encounters a file.
 - A loader definition consists of **conditions** based on which to match and **actions** that should be performed when a match happens.
-- Webpack 2 introduced the `use` field.
-It combines the ideas of old `loader` and `loaders` fields into a single construct.
-- Webpack 4 provides multiple ways to match and alter loader behavior.
+- Webpack provides multiple ways to match and alter loader behavior.
 You can, for example, match based on a **resource query** after a loader has been matched and route the loader to specific actions.

 In the next chapter, you'll learn to load images using webpack.